 This site documents Mark Dean’s work as an artist.
-After studying photography and painting in the 1970’s, and playing in bands in the 80’s, he began working with appropriated film and music in 1992.
-His first solo show was at City Racing in 1996, where he introduced his characteristic looped video and sound installations, based on fragments of cultural material taken as objets trouvés, reprocessed to generate new material.
-Since then Dean has regularly exhibited in major institutions in the UK and internationally; recent exhibitions include After/Hours/Drop/Box, Modern Art Oxford (2013) and Christian Disco, Museum Boijmans van Beuningen, Rotterdam (2014).
-His work is held in museum collections including Leeds Art Gallery; MUDAM, Luxembourg; and the Saastamoinen Foundation, Espoo.
-Public commissions have included works for the Barbican; ICA; and Imperial War Museum.
+After studying photography and painting in the 1970’s, and playing in bands in the 80’s, Dean began working with appropriated film and music in the early 90’s, taking fragments of cultural material as objets trouvés, and reprocessing them to generate new material.
+His distinctive looped video and sound works have been widely exhibited in the UK and internationally, and are represented in museum collections including Leeds Art Gallery, MUDAM Luxembourg, and the Saastamoinen Foundation, Finland.
+Public commissions include works for Barbican International, the ICA, and Imperial War Museum.
 From 2009-12 Dean was the recipient of a Paul Hamlyn Award for Artists.
-His work is reviewed in contemporary art journals, and acknowledged in historical surveys:
+His work has been reviewed in contemporary art journals including Art Forum, Frieze, and Tate Papers, and acknowledged in historical surveys:

-This ‘religious’ implication in Dean’s work has become more explicit since he was ordained as an Anglican priest in 2011.
+The ‘votive’ implications of Dean’s work took on new significance when he became an Anglican priest in 2011.
 However, as an artist he does not seek to make images of God but rather the representation of personhood; that is, the experience of being a person in a world where there is a God.
-This world is not easy, and there are experiences of trauma and isolation; but God (and thus the world) is good, and so there is beauty and the hope of redemption.
+This world is not easy, and there are experiences of trauma and isolation; but God (and thus the created world) is good, and so there is beauty and the hope of redemption.
 Having said this, Dean recognises that there is no easy translation between the languages of contemporary art and religion.
 Taking the cultural construction of subjectivity as a given, he is interested in what might remain beyond this understanding; this is the context in which he makes use of appropriation techniques:

 ‘… works by Mark Dean have managed to open out towards strong emotions while retaining the distinctive constructedness of visual art.
 The strong content lives and is transformed rather than functioning as reference pure and simple… It is important to stress this crafted opening to cathartic possibility and to the unconscious, because Dean has found means here that are primary, not borrowed from the films or music that are his materials.’ – Ian Hunt, Art Monthly